-Tasks Description Integrate with Symantec Data Loss Prevention Symantec Web Gateway can pass outbound Web traffic through Symantec Data Loss Prevention to protect your company's data assets.
-You must have a separate Symantec Data Loss Prevention appliance.
-See "Specifying a Symantec Data Loss Prevention server" on page 85.
-Inspect SSL-encrypted Internet traffic Symantec Web Gateway can monitor SSL-encrypted Internet traffic for malware or pass the encrypted traffic to Symantec Data Loss Prevention.
+Tasks Description Inspect SSL-encrypted Symantec Web Gateway can monitor SSL-encrypted Internet Internet traffic traffic for malware or pass the encrypted traffic to Symantec Data Loss Prevention.
 You must have a separate Symantec Data Loss Prevention appliance to analyze SSL-encrypted traffic for data loss.
-See "Configuring the Symantec Web Gateway proxy for SSL Deep Inspection" on page 83.
+See "Configuring the Symantec Web Gateway proxy for SSL Deep Inspection" on page 85.

-Table 1-2What you can do with Symantec Web Gateway (continued)
+Table 1-2 What you can do with Symantec Web Gateway (continued)